ECONOMICS OF INNOVATION - QUALIFICATION

 Learning outcomes of the course unit

 b.
 Knowledge and understanding: the student will be able to deal critically with issues and topics related to the economics of innovation.
-Will be able to describe the innovative process as a complex phenomenon that is not limited to the introduction phase of an innovation, but extends to the sectoral diffusion process, to the impact on social well-being and to the effects on the performance of the entire economic system.
-He will be able to comment on reports, data and tables referring to some of the phenomena that characterize the innovative phenomenon, also with a view to international comparison.
+She will be able to describe the innovative process as a complex phenomenon that is not limited to the introduction of an innovation, but also includes the sectoral and economy-wide diffusion.
+She will be able to understand and comment on reports and data about the innovation phenomenon.

 c.
-Making judgments: the course combines theoretical knowledge with examples of empirical applications aimed at verifying the applicability conditions of the proposed models and at critically analyzing the empirical results found.
-This method of acquisition and application to the real world of knowledge allows the student to develop awareness of the mechanisms that regulate the innovative processes and to stimulate the ability to explore sources, data and the literature necessary for the formulation of weighted judgments.
+Making judgments: the course combines theoretical knowledge with examples of empirical applications aimed at verifying the applicability conditions of the proposed models and at critically analyzing the empirical results.
+This method allows the student to become aware of the mechanisms that regulate the innovative processes and to stimulate the ability to explore sources, data and literature necessary for the formulation of weighted judgments.

 d.
-Communication skills: at the end of the course the student will have acquired the tools that allow him / her to communicate the acquired knowledge with effective language.
-These skills, which are essential for a successful entry into the world of work, are ascertained through the final written test which takes the form of open answers to the proposed topics and stimulated through exercises of exposure to the class of group work reported by the teacher on current issues concerning the subject of study.
+Communication skills: at the end of the course the student will have acquired the tools that allow her to communicate the acquired knowledge with technical language.
+These skills are stimulated through class interaction and exposition of the results of the group work activities about specific case studies and are evaluated through the final written test which takes the form of open questions.

-e. learning skills: The frequency of the lessons and seminars proposed, the interaction with the teacher and the invited expert speakers, the constant viewing of the training materials uploaded on the Elly platform, individual study and participation in group work provide the student with the toolbox to stimulate individual learning.
+e.
+Learning skills: Lecture attendance and class interaction with the lecturer and other students, the exposure to the training materials uploaded on the course website, individual study and participation to group work activities provide the student with the toolbox to stimulate individual learning.

 Course contents summary

-Group work on case studies / empirical papers with classroom exposition of the main results, which will be aimed at developing learning skills, acquiring the necessary technical language and improving communication skills.
+Group work will focus on case studies or empirical papers, and is aimed at developing learning skills, acquiring the necessary technical language and improving communication and collaboration skills.

 Assessment methods and criteria

-For students who took part of a work group during the course, with subsequent presentation and discussion in the classroom, the final exam consists of 2 open questions.
-This is accompanied by the work group evaluation.
-The work group is worth one third of the final grade but only if the result of the final exam is sufficient.
+For attending students who participate to a work group during the course, the final exam consists of 1 open question out of 2.
+This is complemented by the work group evaluation, that accounts for one third of the final grade provided that the final exam is sufficient.

-Results will be notified on the Esse3 portal.
-Students can view the exam results by appointment with the teacher.
+Results will be notified on the course website.
+Students can view the exam results by appointment with the lecturer.